axelvaldez/radical-companies/_posts/Blog/1982-06-13-why-you-will-never-give-up-power.markdown

  would IPO shortly (<span style="font-size:x-large; ">flex</span>).
  Any one of these titles puts you in the winner category, a mover and shaker, the people who are locally admired.
 A football star?
 Meh!.</p>
  <p>You don&rsquo;t even need to actually be successful.
 Heck, you can fail multiple times and that adds to you bona fides.</p>

+ <h1>&ldquo;Yes, I am the CEO&ldquo;</h1>
- <p>Getting back to the CEO: imagine the dopamine surge when you&rsquo;re on the phone with a VC, rattle off all the &ldquo;right&rdquo; answers, they look back at you with a barely hidden smile of understanding, and a feeling of legitimization washes over you.</p>
+ <p>Imagine the dopamine surge when you&rsquo;re on the phone with a VC, rattle off all the &ldquo;right&rdquo; answers, they look back at you with a barely hidden smile of understanding, and a pleasurable feeling of legitimization washes over you.</p>
- <p>Beyond feeling good, think of all that CEO confers to you,</p>
+ <p>And, beyond feeling good, think of all that CEO confers to you,</p>
  <ul>
   <li>Dominance</li>
   <li>Ascription</li>